LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

-   can be used to get similar functionality to the Prolog directive ``ensure_loaded/1`` but should be used only with fully debugged code), ``changed`` (the usual default; reload files only when they are changed since last loaded provided that any explicit flags and the compilation mode are the same as before), and ``always`` (always reload files).
+   can be used to get similar functionality to the Prolog directive ``ensure_loaded/1`` but should be used only with fully debugged code), ``changed`` (the usual default; reload files only when they are changed since last loaded, provided that any explicit flags and the compilation mode are the same as before), and ``always`` (always reload files).